OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/doe.rst

 The only new stuff here is the bit at the end where we loop over all the cases that were run.
 To keep things simple, we just spit out the data to the screen.
 But the key thing to recognize here is  how you work with cases.
 Creating a `CaseDataset` object allows you to open the data from the 'doe.json' file.
 The `data` attribute of `CaseDataset` objects can be used to specify what information to read from the open file.
 Using this feature, you could read in a specific case, a range of cases, specific varaibles, combinations of the above, and more.
-In the above example, we use `by_variable()` to only read the recorded parameters and responses.
+In the above example, we use `by_variable()` to only read the recorded parameters and responses and `fetch()` to return the data.

 Documentation for the CaseDataset query API can be read here: <../srcdocs/packages/openmdao.lib.html#openmdao.lib.casehandlers.query.CaseDataset>